ImmuneDynamics/ImmuneDynamics.github.io/workshops/masterclass2021/masterclass2021workshop.md

 - <a href="https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(21)00019-7">Koutsakos et al 2021.
 Cell Reports Medicine</a>
 - <a href="https://www.medrxiv.org/content/10.1101/2021.09.01.21262715v1">Zhang et al 2021. medRxiv</a>

-<i><p style="color:red">Feel free to use these datasets during and after the workshop, but we would request that you don't share these widely with others, or post them on a publicly accessible platform.</p></i>
+<p style="color:red"><i>Feel free to use these datasets during and after the workshop, but we would request that you don't share these widely with others, or post them on a publicly accessible platform.</i></p>